ronen567/just-the-docs/docs/blog-page-lnear-prediction.md

 Conclusion - step size should be carefully selected, and may be needed to tune during caluclations.

-We have reviwed the 2 methods to solve for the estimator's coefficients:
+We have reviwed the 2 methods to solve for the estimator's coefficients: The Analytic Solution method and Gradient Descent.The Analytic Solutoin involves inverting a matrix of size n+1*n+1 where n equal number of features.
+The Gradient Descent requires selection of step size $$//alpha$$, and migh, in some cases, converge to a local minima, rather to the global.

+So, we're done with this post, which discussed Linear Regression, from problem (house prices) to solution.
+Next we'll discuss Logistic Regression, which is the currently most popular predictionmodel used.